Plumsail/forms-docs/SharePoint/how-to/pass-values.rst

 Suppose that a company possesses a set of facilities and requires a facility management system.
 In case of any problem at a facility, a user creates an issue in this system.
 This issue is assigned to a specific manager who is responsible for this facility.
 Each issue can have several tasks.

-To speed up a task creation, we will set up prepopulation of the necessary information from a parent form, e.g. 'Facility', 'Priority', and 'Assigned to'.
+To speed up the task creation, we will set up prepopulation of the necessary information from a parent form, e.g. 'Facility', 'Priority', and 'Assigned to'.

+.. contents:: Contents:
+ :local:
+ :depth: 1

 Lists
 --------------------------------------------------